LavaMoat/LavaMoat/packages/browserify/README.md

 Options:

- --autoconfig, -a  Generate a `lavamoat-config.json` and `lavamoat-config-override.json` in the current
+ --autoconfig, -a  Generate a `policy.json` and `policy-override.json` in the current
                    working directory.
-Overwrites any existing config files.
-The override config is for making manual config changes and always takes precedence over the automatically generated config.
+Overwrites any existing policy files.
+The override policy is for making manual policy changes and always takes precedence over the automatically generated policy.

-     --config, -c  Pass in configuration.
-Accepts a config object {} or a filepath string to the existing config.
-When used in conjunction with --autoconfig, specifies where to write the config.
-Default: ./lavamoat-config.json
+     --config, -c  Pass in policy.
+Accepts a policy object {} or a filepath string to the existing policy.
+When used in conjunction with --autoconfig, specifies where to write the policy.
+Default: ./policy.json

-   --override, -o  Pass in override config.
-Accepts a config object {} or a filepath string to the existing
+   --override, -o  Pass in override policy.
+Accepts a policy object {} or a filepath string to the existing
-                   override config.
-Default: ./lavamoat-config-override.json
+                   override policy.
+Default: ./policy-override.json

 Advanced Options:

     --prelude, -p  Omit the lavamoat prelude from the bundle.

---pruneconfig, -pc Factor out extra package entries from the config.
+--pruneconfig, -pc Remove redundant package entries from the policy.

---debugconfig, -dc Generate a `lavamoat-config-debug.json` in the current working directory.
+--debugconfig, -dc Generate a `policy-debug.json` in the current working directory.
 Used for the
                    lavamoat visualisation tool.

       --debug, -d  Turn on extra logging for debugging.